[Please support this site by buying a copy of “Smart and Sexy.” The definitive guide to gender differences in intelligence]

 The all-white town called Orania in South Africa is doing pretty well.
 Its population has doubled in the last 10 years; not surprising given the politics in South Africa as a whole.

 October in Orania can be charming.
 When the sun sets, long ribbons of burnt orange settle on the horizon.
 The flies and mosquitoes that come with the summer’s oppressive heat haven’t arrived yet.
-It is Magdalene Kleynhans’ favourite time of year.
+It is Magdalene Kleynhans’ favorite time of year.
 “You can sit outside until late into the night,” says the businesswoman, whose family spends much of their time outdoors.
 Her children fish from the banks of the Orange River whenever they choose.
 Kleynhans leaves the house unlocked.
 “It’s a good life.
 It’s a big privilege.”

 The town’s doctor, Philip Nothnagel, describes South African cities as “warzones”.
 He lived in the country’s administrative capital, Pretoria, before he moved to Orania.
 The 10 months since have been the best of his life, he says.